msemtd/pitrain-node/README.md

 As a computer nerd, I quickly became interested in what I could possibly create to help me choose interesting words from the rich language we have.
 I had previously worked with  open source speech synthesis and speech recognition software as part of my Cheesoid robot project so I was familiar with the state-of-the-art.
 In trying to make text into recognisable speech and vice-versa, some amazingly useful resources have emerged, the most important of which is the Carnegie Mellon University (CMU) Pronouncing Dictionary (see http://www.speech.cs.cmu.edu/cgi-bin/cmudict).

 The CMU dictionary is in the ARPABET transcription encoding (see https://en.wikipedia.org/wiki/Arpabet) which is a plain ASCII representation of the phoneme set for English.
 I created a simple mapping of ARPABET to Major so that each word in the CMU dictionary can be translated into its Major Mnemonic representation.
+When searching for words that fit within a digit sequence we are doing simple string matching of each word's Major phoneme string within the digit string.

+For a decent modern web app we want minimal delays and to make full use of proper browser capabilities.
+The dictionary is big so we don't want to search the whole thing before coming back with results.
+It makes sense to use a stateless API so that a search of any length can be started from any position.
+The browser can keep state, i.e. track the progress, and do the appropriately smart things like batching queries and issuing AJAX requests.

+When getting results with AJAX we might want to chunk them or just grab single results.
+We might want to send back a message saying "I'm still searching" if it is taking a long time to find the next item.
+We want to send back a message saying "finished" when all items have been processed.
+In general we want live progress feedback for a search.
+We want to be able to cancel a long search, and this all has to be multi-user and multi-session aware!

+No problem!
+We have NodeJS to do the back-end stuff and JQuery to do the front-end.

 ## TODO: -